Guigui220D/zig-sfml-wrapper/readme.md

 This is a wrapper for CSFML.
 Theres no problem importing CSFML in Zig, but the resulting code can be a little bit messy.
 My goal is to make things close enought to SFML, with nice methods.

-This is a side project that I just started, it's incomplete so I don't recommend really using it yet (exept if you want to contribute which really isn't hard).

 ### Compiling

 You need to add csfml first at the top of the tree, like that